NHL moves ahead with 24-team playoff format if play resumes - WHIZ News

-The decision, announced Tuedsay by Commissioner Gary Bettman, is not a guarantee that games are coming back.
-The NHL and the NHL Players’ Association must still figure out health and safety protocols and solve other issues, including where to play.
+The decision, announced Tuedsay by Commissioner Gary Bettman, is no guarantee that games are coming back.
+The NHL and the NHL Players’ Association must still figure out health and safety protocols and solve other issues.

-Still, ironing out the format represents significant progress since global sports were largely shut down in March as the coronavirus outbreak turned into a pandemic.
-Bettman has said the goal has always been to play again and award the Stanley Cup, but details remain uncertain.
+Still, ironing out the format and narrowing down its two potential playoff host cities to a list of 10 represents significant progress since global sports were largely shut down in March as the coronavirus outbreak turned into a pandemic.
+Play could resume in late July, with the Stanley Cup Final decided in September or even later.

-Bettman said voluntary workouts could begin in early June and formal camps aren’t expected to begin before July 1.
-Those camps are expected to last roughly three weeks as players return to the ice for the first time in months.
+Groups of 12 teams representing each of the two conferences will be limited to playing in two cities, yet to be determined, with three-week training camps opening no earlier than July 1.
+Bettman said voluntary workouts could begin in early June.

 Earlier this week, the league and NHLPA issued extensive protocols once players are allowed to return to their facilities.
 They include a maximum of six players on the ice at a time, no contact and no coaches for voluntary workouts.